Switching Point Optimization for Abstract Parabolic Equations: Introduction

 \begin{remark} The restrictions in $\PP$ model that only one inhomogeneity can be active at a time.
 This is motivated by the following example: Suppose that

-with a given fixed form function $\psi$.
+with a given form function $\psi$.
 Then \eqref{eq:ocp0} corresponds to a switching process, where the source $\psi$ can be switched on resp.\ off for $n$ times and these switching times represent the optimization variables. \end{remark}

-Though finite dimensional, the optimization problem in \eqref{eq:ocp0} is a non-trivial problem because of the lack of differentiability of the solution operator of \eqref{eq:stateeq} mapping $\tau$ to $y$.
-This turns the problem into a non-smooth and non-convex optimization problem (even if the nonlinearity $f$ in \eqref{eq:stateeq} is linear-affine and the objective is convex).
+Though finite dimensional, optimizing \eqref{eq:ocp0} -- even only locally -- is a non-trivial problem because of the lack of differentiability of the solution operator of \eqref{eq:stateeq} mapping $\tau$ to $y$.
+This turns the problem into a non-smooth and non-convex optimization problem, even if $f$ in \eqref{eq:stateeq} is linear-affine and the objective~$J(y,\tau)$ in \eqref{eq:ocp0} is convex in both~$y$ and~$\tau$.
 We overcome this issue by employing a weak solution concept for the state equation along with a modification of the switching-point-to-control operator $\tau \mapsto \sum_{i=1}^{n-1}\chi_{[\tau_i, \tau_{i+1})}\,\psi_i$ outside the feasible set $\PP$.
 This allows us to use a standard proximal gradient method for the solution of \eqref{eq:ocp0}.
-Our numerical experiments however show that, generically, the algorithm converges to stationary points that are no global minimizers, even if the state equation is linear and the objective is quadratic and uniformly convex.
-This underlines the non-convex nature of the problem under consideration. \todo{jetzt noch was zur convex hull description, sobald das steht}
+However, our numerical experiments show that, in general, the algorithm converges to stationary points that are no global minimizers, even if the state equation is linear and the objective is quadratic and strictly convex.
+This underlines the non-convex nature of the problem under consideration.
+A global optimization of \eqref{eq:ocp0} therefore requires other methods such as branch-and-bound algorithms that build on the computation of dual bounds based on tailored convexifications.
+In preparation of the latter, we provide a precise characterization of the convex hull of the set of feasible switching functions by means of an extended formulation.